-Farmers are recommended to apply nitrogen at a higher rate (up to 60 kilograms of nitrogen per hectare in later spring), after grazing when pasture is locked up for conservation.
+Higher rates of nitrogen can be applied (up to 60 kilograms of nitrogen per hectare in later spring), after grazing, when pasture is to be locked up for conservation.

 Results from using split applications of nitrogen – such as after grazing and again partway through regrowth – are more variable and this practice is not recommended.